tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls-semistatic-dh.md

                  \/
 ~~~

-This emulates the OPTLS design wherein PSK is replaced with ESS for early
+This replicates the OPTLS design wherein PSK is replaced with ESS for early
 data encryption and binding.

 When a client uses a specific key share for early data, it MUST NOT send